Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 ---
-title: Running a Kubernetes cluster on EKS with Fargate and Terraform
+title: "Running a Kubernetes cluster on EKS with Fargate and Terraform"
-date: 2020-02-27T12:42:03+01:00
+date: 2020-02-27T09:00:00+01:00
-draft: true,
+draft: true
 summary: A simple example on how to run a dockerized application in a Kubernetes cluster with the help of AWS EKS and Fargate, all defined in Terraform
 author: Andreas Jantschnig
 author_position: Engineering Lead